 Think IT showcases IT career options for high school students

-"Think IT is a great place for students to learn about the various career opportunities in the industry," says Gavin Osborne, Business Innovation Systems instructor at Sask Polytech.
-"The students participating today will learn about the IT industry from guest speakers and industry mentors."
+"Think IT is a great place for students to learn about the various career opportunities in the industry," says Mike Barclay, Business Information Systems instructor at Sask Polytech.
+"The students participating will learn about the IT industry and work directly with mentors straight from industry.”

-Programming for the event was developed by Saskatchewan Polytechnic instructors and is designed to highlight that a career in IT can be rooted in a variety of backgrounds, including art and design.
+Programming for the event was developed by Sask Polytech instructors and is designed to highlight that a career in IT can have roots in a variety of backgrounds, including art and design.

-"It gives high school students hands-on experience with various types of IT work, from mobile app development to gaming," says Osborne.
-"Think IT also helps younger students learn about post-secondary options for studying IT."
+"It gives high school students hands-on experience with various types of IT work, from mobile app development to gaming," says Barclay.
+"Think IT also helps young students learn about post-secondary options for studying IT."

-"Students will be given the chance to connect and problem solve with industry experts and develop career mentors," says Tana Rowe, practical and applied arts enhancement coordinator for Prairie South Schools.
+"Students will be given the chance to connect and problem solve with industry experts and develop career mentors," says Brett Young, career development consultant for Prairie South Schools.
 "It's a great way to motivate students to be engaged in their education and explore their career pathway."

 For participants, the event is a great introduction to educational and career possibilities that aren't necessarily covered in classroom curriculums.
 They also get a chance to learn how to develop career specific skills before graduating high school, and possibly obtain high school credits, through industry programs.